eamonster27/TIYDay12/README.md

 # TIYDay12

-The word_game and credit_card assignments are the most interesting.
+The word_game and credit_card programs are the most interesting.